karmaniverous/metastructure/README.md

 There are two ways use Metastructure to generate AWS credentials, depending how your [CLI overrides](#cli-overrides) resolve.

 If `assume_role` and `aws_profile` are populated, then Metastructure will attempt to authenticate with the indicated profile from your local [AWS credentials file](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html).
 These credentials will generally take the form of an AWS Access Key Id and an AWS Secret Access Key.
 Once authenticated, Metastructure will attempt to assume the indicated role.
-It is up to you to ensure that the credentials you provide have the necessary permissions to assume the role on all affected accounts.
+It is up to you to ensure that the credentials you provide have the necessary permissions to assume that role on all affected accounts.

-If `permission_set` is populated, then there are a few more moving parts, which are best understoof using the Metastructure Template repo as an example:
+If `permission_set` is populated, then there are a few more moving parts, which are best understood using the Metastructure Template repo as an example:

 - The [`shared_config template`](https://github.com/karmaniverous/metastructure-template/blob/main/src/templates/shared_config.hbs) generates an SSO credentials config file at the location specified in your project config file at `workspaces.<workspace>.shared_config_path`.

 - Metastructure leverages this file to launch a browser window initiate the SSO login process.
 You should log in as a user that has access to the indicted permission set.

-- The [backend](https://github.com/karmaniverous/metastructure-template/blob/main/src/templates/backend.hbs) and [providers](https://github.com/karmaniverous/metastructure-template/blob/main/src/templates/providers.hbs) templates leverage the same shared config file to provide access to your Terraform state and account resources.
+- The [backend](https://github.com/karmaniverous/metastructure-template/blob/main/src/templates/backend.hbs) and [providers](https://github.com/karmaniverous/metastructure-template/blob/main/src/templates/providers.hbs) templates leverage the same shared config file to provide access to your Terraform state and account resources. #6

 Note that these steps assume code generation has taken place in the indicted workspace with a `permission_set` argumet, otherwise the shared config file will not be populated and the `backend` and `providers` files will be configured for key credential access rather than SSO.